 The funding for 2018-2019 is £10,758.
 For Numeracy, the money will be spent on employing a teacher of for one day per fortnight to run small group catch-up sessions with our new Year 7 pupils (£3284.15 including on-costs).
 For Literacy, provision is shared between 3 teachers each teaching one lesson per week (£4352.90 including on costs.)
 Planning time of 2 days per teacher = £1491.19.
 Total spend = £9128.25.
 The remaining money will be spent on resources and training if necessary.

 Pupils involved in Literary and Numeracy Progress Units 2017-18:

-The funding for 2017-2018 is £10,758.
-The money will be spent by employing a teacher of for one day per week to run small group catch-up sessions in Literacy and Numeracy with our new Year 7 pupils (£9136.80 including on-costs + £480.88 two days planning = £9617.68).
-The remaining money will be spent on resources and training.
+The funding for 2017-2018 was £10,758.
+The money was spent on employing a teacher of for one day per week to run small group catch-up sessions in Literacy and Numeracy with our new Year 7 pupils (£9136.80 including on-costs + £480.88 two days planning = £9617.68).
+The remaining money was spent on resources and training where necessary.